 Golfer’s elbow is similar to tennis elbow, which occurs on the outside of the elbow.
 It’s not limited to golfers.
 Baseball players, tennis players, and others who repeatedly use their wrists or clench their fingers also can develop golfer’s elbow.

 Golfer’s elbow is caused by the excessive force used to bend the wrist toward the palm.
 This condition can happen when swinging a golf club or pitching a baseball.
-Improper lifting and too little warmup or poor conditioning can also contribute to golfer’s elbow.
+Improper lifting, too little warmup, or poor conditioning can also contribute to golfer’s elbow.

-The most common symptom of medial epicondylitis is pain along the palm side of the forearm, from the elbow to the wrist, on the same side as the little finger.
+The most common symptom of golfer’s elbow, or medial epicondylitis, is pain along the palm side of the forearm, from the elbow to the wrist, on the same side as the little finger.
 The pain can be felt when bending the wrist toward the palm against resistance or squeezing a rubber ball.
-Other symptoms include:
+Other symptoms may include:

 - Pain and tenderness: Usually felt on the inner side of your elbow, the pain sometimes extends along the inner side of your forearm.
 Pain typically worsens with certain movements.